crystalryst1832/SC1015-Resale-Price-Analysis/README.md

    The picture above shows resale prices relating to their distances to MRT stations, with blue dots representing listings, highlighting spatial proximity and pricing.
 Here, a house of 190 metres away gives a lower price of 630 000 than a house of 700 metres away which is valued at 750 000, demonstrating not all houses are more expensive when they are nearer to the MRT, contradicting popular belief.
 </p>

-# What is something new that we learn?
+# What is something new that we learnt?
 - The importance of Data Cleaning and how it impacts Accuracy and Correlation between factors
 - Geolocation
 - API Usage, to fetch coordinates of full addresses of a large database containing thousands of addresses